 Rome by night

-Would love to visit the city again. 🙂 Ah, I just love this lappy I’m using right now, c/o my loving and thoughtful bf.
+A little sidenote: I love this lappy I’m using right now, c/o my thoughtful bf.
 It makes blogging more fun and easy!
-After two wonderful years, the notebook I have been using for all my digital needs has started working really slow. 😛 Oh well, this is all for now.
-Cheers!
-Salut! ❤
+After two wonderful years, the notebook I have been using for all my digital needs has started malfunctioning.
+Carl noticed it and loaned me one of his laptops.

 Rome by night